-Anyone wanting to carry out business in Singapore must register with the Accounting and Corporate Regulatory Authority (ACRA).
-CS Singapore offers the International Company Profile service (http://export.gov/singapore/servicesforu.s.companies/internationalcompanyprofile/index.asp) to American firms wishing to check the bona fides of existing or potential partners.
-Alternately, U.S. firms can run a check on Singapore companies by accessing the ACRA database via www.acra.gov.sg.
+Entities wanting to carry out business in Singapore must register with the Accounting and Corporate Regulatory Authority (ACRA).
+CS Singapore offers the International Company Profile (http://export.gov/singapore/servicesforu.s.companies/internationalcompanyprofile/index.asp) service to American firms wishing to check the bona fides of existing or potential partners.
+Alternatively, U.S. firms can run a check on Singapore companies by accessing the ACRA database via www.acra.gov.sg.
 Other credit agency includes Infocredit D&B (http://www.icdnb.com.sg) and DP Information Group (http://www.dpgroup.com.sg/).

 Accounting and Tax Services: The major international accounting firms operate in Singapore.
 Public accountants and at least one partner of a public accounting firm must reside in Singapore.
 Under the Accountants Act, anyone who wishes to practice public accountancy must register with ACRA and be a member of the Institute of Singapore Chartered Accountants (ISCA), formerly the Institute of Certified Public Accountants of Singapore (http://isca.org.sg).
 More information can be found at ACRA website: https://www.acra.gov.sg/components/wireframes/howToGuidesChapters.aspx?pageid=1492.
 ACRA recognizes U.S. accountants registered with the American Institute of Certified Public Accountants.